 By Gavin Dunbar

-The Rev. Gavin Dunbar is the rector of St. John’s Church, Savannah, and president of the Prayer Book Society, USA.
+The Rev. Gavin Dunbar is rector of St. John’s, Savannah, Georgia and president of the Prayer Book Society USA.